thecyberwraith/quizsite/README.md

 ## Development Setup

 This version of QuizSite is build on Python3.10 with the Django library.
+We are integrated with VSCode.
 To get this running, you should:

 1) Clone this repository
-2) In VSCode, open using a remote container (specified in .devcontainer)
+2) In VSCode, open using a remote container (needs the VSCode Remote Containers plugin)
-3) Run `python manage.py makemigrations && python manage.py migrate`
+3) Run the task `Setup Database`.
+This prompts you to create a super user AND WILL DELETE ANY PREVIOUS DATABASE.
-4) Boot up the development server by running `python manage.py runserver`
+4) Boot up the development server by running task `Run Server`

 Note that, out of the box, the Docker commands will not work in the development container.
 However, if you want to just run this on your own laptop, this should work well enough.